WDI-Oryx/wdi-oryx-homework/_Homework_Tasks/week_05/day_01/migrations_lab.md

 ## Instructions/Setup

-- Start a new ruby project called "
+- Start a new ruby project called *MigrationLab*
 - Follow below instructions *in order*

 ### Step 1